HPI-MachineIntelligence-MetaLearning/chainercv_ssd/README.md

 I updated the environment.yml, here are the [Conda Instructions](http://chainercv.readthedocs.io/en/stable/#install-guide) (You most probably don't need the conda config stuff, the part after 'Download ChainerCV' should do)

+All of the changes happened in the [examples folder](https://github.com/HPI-MachineIntelligence-MetaLearning/chainercv_ssd/tree/master/examples/ssd).

 ***
 Original Readme: